beatreichenbach/texture-importer/README.md

 # texture-importer
-Import texture files (Substance Painter, Mari, Mudbox, ...) into a dcc (maya, blender, 3dsMax...)\
+Import texture files (Substance Painter, Mari, Mudbox, ...) into a dcc (maya, 3dsMax...)\
 Using customizable presets the tool searches a path for texture files and creates the material networks.\
 [List of supported plugins](#supported-features)